kpavlov/langchain4j-kotlin/README.md

 * Visualize results directly in the notebook
 * Share reproducible examples with others

-You can easyly get started with LangChain4j-Kotlin notebooks:
+You can easily get started with LangChain4j-Kotlin notebooks:

 ```kotlin notebook
 %useLatestDescriptors